ritatam/snakemake_ont_consensus_build/README.md

 2. <code>output_dir</code>: Output directory to store *draft* and *polished* consensus sequences per sample (as subdirectories).
 All the intermediate files will be stored in the output sample/polish/intermediate_files directory.
 3. <code>usearch_path</code>: Path to the USEARCH binary.
 Note: This has been already configured to use the USEARCH binary in the repo's external_program folder, so user will not need to download it independently.
 4. <code>usearch_id</code>: Minimum sequence identity for USEARCH read clustering, ranging between 0.0 and 1.0.
-5. <code>medaka_env</code>: Name of the conda environment with medaka package installed.
-6. <code>medaka_model</code>: Medaka model for consensus polishing, based on the basecaller used.
+5. <code>medaka_model</code>: Medaka model for consensus polishing, based on the basecaller used.
 See medaka [documentation](https://github.com/nanoporetech/medaka#models) for details.
-7. <code>threads</code>: Number of threads to use in medaka polishing.
+6. <code>threads</code>: Number of threads to use in medaka polishing.

 ## Executing the pipeline

+Install the required conda environemnt without running the pipeline.
+Subsequent runs with flag <code>--use-conda</code> will utilise the local environment stored in your working directory (<code>/.snakemake/conda</code>) without requiring internet connection.

+    snakemake --use-conda --conda-create-envs-only

-Dry-run the snakemake pipeline to print the commands and the corresponding i/o files, without actually running the pipeline.
+Dry-run the pipeline to print the commands and the corresponding i/o files, without running the pipeline.

-    snakemake -np
+    snakemake --use-conda -np

-Run the pipeline (for real!) and specify number of cores to use (e.g. 8 cores)
+Run the pipeline and specify number of cores to use (e.g. 8 cores)

-    snakemake -j8
+    snakemake -c8